SpaceX will try to 'catch' giant Starship rocket shortly before landing

 The large mechanical arms, called "chopsticks" and even "Mechazilla" by Musk, have generated considerable excitement among space enthusiasts.

-Starship stands 397 feet (121 meters) tall with both stages combined -- about 90 feet taller than the Statue of Liberty.
+Starship stands 121 meters tall with both stages combined -- about 90 feet taller than the Statue of Liberty.

 SpaceX's "fail fast, learn fast" strategy of rapid iterative testing, even when its rockets blow up spectacularly, has ultimately accelerated development and contributed to the company's success.